trivago/gollum/docs/src/gen/filter/sample.rst

 Parameters
 ----------

-**SampleGroupSize** (default: 1)
+**SampleGroupSize** (default: 2)

   This value defines how many messages make up a group.
 Messages over SampleRatePerGroup within a group are filtered.
-  By default this parameter is set to "1".
+  By default this parameter is set to "2".

 **SampleRateIgnore**

   This value defines a list of streams that should not be affected by sampling.
-This is useful for e.g. producers listeing to "*".
+This is useful for e.g. producers listening to "*".
   By default this parameter is set to "empty list".
-  Examples
-  This example ...
-  exampleConsumer:
-  Type: consumer.Console
-  Streams: "*"
-  Modulators:
-  - filter.Sample:
-  SampleRatePerGroup: 512
-  SampleGroupSize: 1024
-  SampleIgnore:
-  - foo
-  - bar